 Today the United Nations Human Rights Council adopted resolution 30/1 on accountability in Sri Lanka.

-You can watch the discussion here:
+You can read the final text here.
 So is this good news or bad news?
 It is actually quite difficult to say.

 This resolution could lead to a very strong justice process or a very very weak process; it will all depend on how it is implemented.

 In particular it depends on how serious the Government of Sri Lanka is about giving the survivors of Sri Lanka’s civil war a real voice.
 The Government have committed to “consult”, but if this is a tick-box exercise in which the Government presents its predetermined plans then the process will fail.
 What is needed is a real conversation with survivors on all sides which leads to a process they helped shape, and in which they will play a major role.

 This resolution mandates a justice mechanism featuring international judges, prosecutors, investigators, and defence lawyers.
 It does not say how many or how they should be appointed.
 This process is only going to work if the international involvement is sufficient, and sufficiently independent, to win over the trust of survivors – many of whom wanted a fully international mechanism.